-Students pursuing the M.B.A. degree may enroll in the Professional Accountancy Course of Study.
-Clarion University undergraduate students may also apply for this course of study, and upon completion will receive both the Bachelor of Science in Business Administration and the Master of Business Administration degrees.
-Only students whose career aspirations require the highest discipline in accounting expertise are advised to apply for this course of study.
-The sequence of 156 total semester hours of course work, including 36 s.h. of graduate course work, is designed to prepare students for entry into the practice of professional accountancy as prescribed by the American Institute of Certified Public Accountants.
-Entrance into the Professional Accountancy course of study will normally occur upon admission to the M.B.A.
-Program or, for undergraduates, during the student's junior year upon formal approval of the Department of Accountancy chair.
-Entrance into this program for undergraduate students does not ensure admission into the M.B.A. program upon completion of the bachelor's degree.
+Students pursuing the MBA degree may enroll in the Professional Accountancy Course of Study.
+Clarion University undergraduate students may also apply for this course of study, and upon completion will have received both the Bachelor of Science in Business Administration and the Master of Business Administration degrees.
+Only those students whose career aspirations require the highest discipline in accounting expertise are advised to apply for this course of study.
+The sequence of 156 total semester hours of course work, including 36 sch of graduate course work, is designed to prepare students for entry into the practice of professional accountancy as prescribed by the American Institute of Certified Public Accountants.
+Entrance into the Professional Accountancy Course of Study will normally occur upon admission to the MBA Program or, for undergraduates, during the student's junior year upon formal approval of the Department of Accountancy chair.
+Entrance into this program for undergraduate students does not ensure admission into the MBA program upon completion of the bachelor's degree.
 Interested students should contact the Department of Accountancy chair for details and options.